MissMaryR/Rosetta-Docking-and-Design/README.md

-# Step-by-step Instructions for Docking with Rosetta
+# Step-by-step Instructions for Docking and/or Design with Rosetta

 This guide walks through the full pipeline for docking a small molecule ligand into a protein active site using Rosetta.
 Steps proceed from ligand preparation → parameter generation → enzyme preparation → active site placement → constraint setup → docking → scoring.